Jatin-Rai/member-locator/README.md

 ## Overview

 This application allows users to search for members and view their locations on a map.
 The map is powered by Mapbox GL, and the search functionality is integrated with Algolia's instant search capabilities.
-Users can click on a member from the search suggestions to autofill the search bar and zoom into the selected member's location on the map.
+Users can click on a member from the search suggestions to zoom into the selected member's location on the map.

 ## Features